ttytm/ttytm/README.md

 <samp>

 <!--
-Store SVG files in the repository and use a weekly update action.
+Store SVG as repository assets via a weekly update action.
 This prevents them from being unavailable due to readme-stats API limits and enables potential historical analysis via the commit history.
 -->